Oil and Gas

 A dozen scientific studies have been funded so far under the CCAC Methane Studies programme to measure methane emissions in oil and gas supply chains.
 These cover the Gulf of Mexico, North Sea, midstream/downstream, global LNG, Australia, Norway and Africa.

-To date, six peer-reviewed papers have been published.
+To date, seven peer-reviewed papers have been published.

 GULF OF MEXICO

 Methane Emissions from Offshore Oil and Gas Platforms in the Gulf of Mexico

 Tara I. Yacovitch, Conner Daube, and Scott C. Herndon

 Environmental Science & Technology 2020 54 (6), 3530-3538 (February 2020)

 Ship-based measurements of methane emissions from 103 offshore platforms in the Gulf of Mexico found that just two sites were responsible for 20% of emissions, and that deepwater facilities had more moderate emissions rates compared to shallow-water sites.